AsianWhiteDude/paste_bin/README.md

 - Wrote a service for automatic record cleanup.
 - Set up Redis as a message broker for Celery and as a cache for frequently accessed data.
 - Created a Dockerfile and Docker Compose configuration, and configured Nginx along with Gunicorn.
-- Technologies used include Django, PostgreSQL, Docker, Celery, Redis, Nginx, and Flask.
+- Technologies used include Django, PostgreSQL, Docker, Celery, Redis, Nginx, RabbitMQ, and Flask.

 You can find the architecture of the application here: [Architecture Diagram](https://miro.com/app/board/uXjVKuXjHlw=/).